-WIll Smith confronts Chris Rock, then wins best actor Oscar
+Will Smith confronts Chris Rock, then wins best actor Oscar

-“Richard Williams was a fierce defender of his family,” Smith said as he began his acceptance speech.

-He then paused, the meaning behind his choice of words clear, and teared up as he spoke about being a protector for those who worked with him on the film.
+Smith then spoke about being a protector for those who worked with him on the film such as Aunjanue Ellis along with Saniyya Sidney and Demi Singleton, the two actors who played Venus and Serena.

-“I’m being called on in my life to love people and to protect people and to be a river to my people,” Smith said during his acceptance speech.
+“I’m being called on in my life to love people and to protect people and to be a river to my people,” said Smith during his acceptance speech after winning his first-ever Oscar.
 “I know to do what we do you’ve got to be able to take abuse.
 You’ve got to be able to have people talk crazy about you.
 In this business, you’ve got to be able to have people disrespecting you.
 And you’ve got to smile and pretend like that’s OK.”

 The exchange began when Rock took aim at Pinkett Smith’s shaved head, saying, “Jada, I love you.
-GI Jane 2, can’t wait to see it, all right?”
+‘G.I.
+Jane 2,’ can’t wait to see it, all right?”
+Rock’s reference was made from the 1997 film “G.I.
+Jane,” starring Demi Moore, who shaved her head to portray a fictional Navy Seal candidate.

 Pinkett Smith revealed in 2018 that she was diagnosed with alopecia.
 She has often discussed the challenges of hair loss on Instagram and other social media platforms.